 Tenant Responsibilities and Landlord Obligations

-Maintaining a smooth relationship with your landlord during major repairs requires understanding both parties’ roles clearly.
+Maintaining a good relationship with your landlord during major repairs requires knowing both parties’ roles.

 What Tenants Need to Do